vitorfs/colossus/docs/features.rst

    :alt: Colossus campaign reports

-Import subscribers from other services like MailChimp or Sendgrid.
+Import subscribers from other services like MailChimp or SendGrid.
 With Colossus you can import emails in any format by defining to which field each column should be save:

 .. figure:: images/colossus-import.png